Damian Tambini: Academic career

 From June 2002 to August 2006, he served as Head of the Programme in Comparative Media Law and Policy at Oxford University.
 Before that he was at Nuffield College, Oxford (Postdoctoral Fellow, 1998); Humboldt University, Berlin (Lecturer, 1997); and the European University Institute, Florence, Italy (PhD, 1996).
 His research interests include media and telecommunications policy and democratic communication.
 He has acted as a policy advisor to the UK government, and led the introduction of Creative Commons IP licenses in the UK, as well as setting up media policy projects at IPPR and LSE.
 He has written multiple reports for the Council of Europe and the European Commission and served on their expert groups.
 He co-chaired a working group of the Forum on Information on Democracy, and has advised the Organisation for Security and Cooperation in Europe on media freedom.

 Personal life

 Tambini is married to Helen Mountfield.

+Tambini is also an avid supporter of [Charlton Athletic FC].